Niramish Cholar Dal | নিরামিষ ছোলার ডাল

-If you take a closer look at any Bengali vegetarian cookbook, you would quickly notice that every recipe is made without using onion or garlic.
-Especially the fasting recipes, which are completely devoid of onion, garlic and sometimes even red lentils or musur daal.
-Often on such occasions, this Bengali style cholar dal recipe comes to the rescue.
+If you look closely at any Bengali vegetarian cookbook, you will quickly notice that most of the recipes are made without onion and garlic.
+Especially the fasting recipes are completely devoid of onion, garlic, and sometimes even red lentils or musur daal.
+These are called niramish!
+This niramish cholar dal recipe is quite popular among those who prefer no onion & garlic recipes.

 • Bay Leaf